 Michael Melia, M.D. and Paul G. Auwaerter, M.D.

-- Little epidemiologic data from Africa: in 1 older autopsy study from Ivory Coast, 4% of HIV+ pts dying on a general medical ward had pulmonary nocardiosis (ratio of pulmonary nocardiosis to TB of 1:9); in 2nd study from Ethiopia, 3% of HIV+ TB suspects actually had nocardiosis.
+- Little epidemiologic data from Africa; one older autopsy study from Ivory Coast found that 4% of HIV+ pts dying on a general medical ward had pulmonary nocardiosis (ratio of pulmonary nocardiosis to TB of 1:9).

 - In Zambia pulmonary nocardiosis difficult to distinguish clinically from TB.

-- Dx could be made from Gram, modified Ziehl-Neelsen, or acid fast stain, but no Cx methods available.
+- Dx could be made from Gram or acid fast stain, but no Cx methods available.

 - Treatment with cotrimoxazole (TMP/SMX) as below.